Why sending your endoscope back to the workshop can save its life

 Technician performing a performance test on an endoscope in a control room, with image quality displayed on the screen.

-Why is this maintenance essential?
+4. Why is maintenance essential?

-Here’s what this maintenance provides:
+Here’s what this revision does for you:

 What to do if the image becomes blurred?
 Signs of a malfunctioning endoscope